BernhardWebstudio/ChemWizard/README.md

 Choose a table which contains identifiers for hazardous or precautionary statements, e.g. "H201", and press the appropriate button.
 The plugin will replace it with "H201 : Explosive; mass explosion hazard".

+## Contributions
+Contributions are very welcome.
+Feel free to fork, change and send pull requests.

 ## TODO:
 [ ] be more flexible about table layout
-[ ] load H&P data & symbols for compounds
+[ ] load H&P data & safety symbols too from a database (which one?)
+[ ] design a more modern logo